vkarpov15/thecodebarbarian.com/lib/posts/20200623_rubber_duck_debugging.md

 and _explaining the problem_ rather than trying to implement your proposed solution, you may find new potential solutions or flaws with your solution.

+In addition to explaining the problem, it often helps to imagine the rubber duck is a colleague who asks you clarifying questions.
+"What exactly is the behavior you're seeing?" and "what makes you think that component X isn't working correctly?" are two great questions that help you take a step back and define the issue you're seeing.

-Even better, by trying to explain the problem, you're forced to both define the exact issue (HTTP request returns an empty result), and dive into why the issue is happening.
+By trying to explain the problem, you're forced to both define the exact issue (HTTP request returns an empty result), and dive into why the issue is happening.
 This is an especially important skill in full-stack web development, because there's so many layers